 "If you are thinking about teaching, give the internship a try it could be the best four weeks of your life and the best decision you’ve made!”

 Teach Physics interns are supported and mentored by experienced teachers; they observe and participate in school science lessons and extra-curricular activities.
-In addition, they plan and deliver their own lessons, give presentations on the varied careers possible with a physics degree, and share their experiences of university life.
+In addition, they plan and deliver their own lessons, and share their experiences of university life.
 The interns are encouraged to join in with all aspects of teaching, including the development of resources that can be used for science teaching and activities at the school once the placements are over.

 “I did my internship at Sandwich Technology School.
 I found the experience very rewarding and it prepared me a lot for initial teacher training which I undertook the same year.